joshkunz/nfsn.py/readme.md

 nfsn.py
 =======

-nfsn.py is an ultra simple NFSN API helper build on [requests][]. nfsn.py is a [requests custom authentication helper][requests-auth] that implements the NFSN [request signing protocol][nfsn-api].
-Using it really simple, just put `nfsn.py` in your current directory and then use it:
+nfsn.py is an ultra simple NFSN API helper built on [requests][]. nfsn.py is a [requests custom authentication helper][requests-auth] that implements the NFSN [request signing protocol][nfsn-api].
+Using it is really simple, just put `nfsn.py` in the same directory as your other python files.

+Here's a small example:

 ```python
 import requests